Zachary-D-Lee/Zachary-D-Lee/README.md

 # Hello 👋 I am Zachary Lee

 ## 🧠 About Me
-I am an AI focused developer currently learning and building in the wild.
+I am a backend and AI focused developer currently learning and building in the wild.
 I am working on **Vega**, a multi-model AI system designed around identity grounding, modular architecture, and safe, structured reasoning.

 ## 🚀Currently Working On